Chemical decoding of kinematic substructures in the Galactic halo: Introduction

-As the chemical abundances of a group of stars can highlight different star formation histories and thus different birth environments \citep[][]{freemanblandhawthorn02, bland-hawthorngerhard2016}, we can exploit this information for our purposes.
-Previous studies have attempted to characterise halo substructures through their chemical properties \citep[][]{monty20, hasselquist21, feuillet21, naidu22, matsuno22a, matsuno22b, buder22, horta23}.
-However, throughout these works, the contamination of the samples has never been accounted for.
-Chemical trends of different abundances have been derived and compared to each other for different substructures, assuming that they were pure.
-The issue arises in the case in which a sample is composed of different populations: the resulting chemical pattern of the substructure would then appear as a mixture of the two, affecting the median values.
-When compared to another stellar population of another substructure, this mixed sample could then appear as something different, even though possibly comprising in a significant fraction the population to which it is compared.
+As the chemical abundances of a group of stars can highlight different star formation histories and thus distinct birth environments \citep[][]{freemanblandhawthorn02, bland-hawthorngerhard2016}, we can exploit this information for our purposes.
+Previous studies have attempted to characterise halo substructures through their chemical properties \citep[][]{monty20, hasselquist21, feuillet21, naidu22, matsuno22a, matsuno22b, buder22, horta23, ceccarelli24, ceccarelli25}.
+However, throughout these works, the contamination of the samples has never been systematically quantified; there are only a few cases which analyse the contamination of GSE in either Sequoia or Thamnos \citep[][]{matsuno22a, dodd25, ceccarelli25}.
+Chemical trends of different abundances have been derived and compared to each other for various substructures, assuming that they were pure.
+The issue arises in the case in which a sample is composed of multiple populations: the resulting chemical pattern of the substructure would then appear as a mixture of the two, affecting the median values.
+When compared to the stellar population of another substructure, this mixed sample could then appear as distinct, even though possibly comprising in a significant fraction the population to which it is compared.
 In order to be able to capture the comprehensive chemical information of the mixture, we would need to take into account the overall distribution of the abundances, which might exhibit the chemical imprints of their multiple components.
 This kind of analysis can be done using Gaussian Mixture Models (GMM), which allow for the comparison of two samples, considering the whole distribution of different abundances all at the same time and provide a fraction of chemically compatible stars.

 By applying this method to data from \textit{Gaia} and APOGEE, we can perform a revision of the kinematically defined halo substructures known in the literature by means of a comprehensive chemistry-only analysis.
 The main aim is quantifying how much different halo substructures overlap with each other, GSE and in situ stellar populations in the chemical abundance space.
 In this way, we will define how large the distribution of GSE in the energy-angular momentum space is, including the chemically compatible stars that have different kinematic properties but are still potentially linked to GSE.
 Moreover, we will find whether there are any clumps with specific chemical patterns distinct from GSE/disc, and - in case there are - we will characterise their cleaned samples.